-Note: As stated in Clause 5.4, if the PASSporT that was last added to the authority chain fails the freshness check, then all received Identity headers are removed before sending the INVITE request to the end-user device.
-This will avoid the case where an INVITE request containing a stale PASSporT is retargeted by the end-user device, and the host SP "div" authentication service adds a fresh "div" PASSporT (because it has extended the freshness interval to support legitimate customer retargeting features), thus making the stale PASSporT appear fresh to downstream verifiers.
+Note: As stated in Clause 5.4, if the PASSporT that was last added to the authority chain fails the freshness check, then all received Identity headers are removed before sending the INVITE request to the VoIP Entity.
+This will avoid the case where an INVITE request containing a stale PASSporT is retargeted by the VoIP Entity, and the host SP “div” authentication service adds a fresh “div” PASSporT (because it has extended the freshness interval to support legitimate customer retargeting features), thus making the stale PASSporT appear fresh to downstream verifiers.